doolin/hrecipe/readme.txt

 Tested up to: 3.1.1
 Stable tag: 0.5.6

-This is a plugin to allow the easy entry of microformat content for recipes (i.e. the hRecipe microformat) in WordPress pages and posts.
+hRecipe is a WordPress plugin for easy entry of your recipe data, and microformatting  your recipe blog posts and pages for attractive presentation on both your blog and (important!) search engine results.

 == Description ==